1 / 14

 Flower Description

-Pale yellow, tiny, fragrant, in pendant cymes of 5-20 flowers attached to a 3-5 inch (7-13 cm) strap-shaped bract (the bract acts as a wing for seed dispersal); strongly fragrant (sweet, heavy, honey-like scent)Foliage Description
+pale yellow; tiny flowers borne in pendant cymes of 5-20 flowers attached to a 3-5 inch (7-13 cm) long strap-shaped bract (the bract functions as a wing for later seed dispersal); strongly fragrant with a sweet heavy honey-like scentFoliage Description

 Sun Requirements